 It is difficult to determine the exact amounts which will be required to complete all land reclamation activities in connection with the Corporation's properties.
-Reclamation bonds and other forms of financial assurance represent only a portion of the total amount of money that will be spent on reclamation activities over the life of a mine.
+Reclamation bonds and other forms of financial assurance represent only a portion of the total amount of money that will be spent on reclamation activities over the life of a mine or an exploration and development phase.
 Accordingly, it may be necessary to revise planned expenditures and operating plans in order to fund reclamation activities.
 Such costs may have a material adverse impact upon the business, financial condition and results of operations of the Corporation.